 Do not let your ego get in the way.
-Stick to the weight that you can manage (or at least have someone spot you when you are trying for a new one-rep max) so that you are not hurting your neck and shoulders in the process.
+Stick to the weight that you can manage (or at least have someone spot you when you are trying for a new one-rep max) so that you are not hurting your neck and shoulders.

 Weak Neck and Shoulder Muscles

-Under-conditioned neck and shoulder muscles can cause pain and muscle spasms, especially when you are doing activities like running, aerobics, plyometrics, or power walking that can jolt your head if you are not careful.
+Under-conditioned neck and shoulder muscles can cause pain and muscle spasms, especially when doing activities like running, aerobics, plyometrics, or power walking that can jolt your head if you are not careful.

 Some good exercises to do to minimize pressure and strengthen your neck and shoulder muscles include:

 If you spend hours a day hunched over at a computer or staring at your phone, you probably bring that poor posture to the gym.
 Having a rounded neck and forward head while lifting weights or doing exercises like crunches is as bad as extending your neck.

 This puts a lot of stress on the neck and shoulder muscles and could easily contribute to your tension headaches.

-Focus on strengthening your "pulling" muscles (latissimus dorsi, rhomboids, biceps, etc.) to change the way you recruit muscles when lifting weights.
+Focus on strengthening your "pulling" muscles (latissimus dorsi, rhomboids, biceps, etc.) to change how you recruit muscles when lifting weights.
 It takes time to change how you move when lifting weights, but your body (especially your neck and shoulders) will thank you later.

 Treating Tension Headaches